 This dataset includes Level 1B (L1B) and Level 2 (L2) data products from the MODIS/ASTER Airborne Simulator (MASTER) instrument.
-The spectral data were collected during three flights aboard a NASA ER-2 aircraft over California and Nevada, U.S., from 2005-10-19 to 2005-12-09.
-This deployment was coordinated by NASA's Dryden Flight Research Center (DRFC), renamed Armstrong Flight Research Center in 2014, located in Edwards, California.
+The raw data were collected during 9 flights aboard a NASA ER-2 aircraft over the Gulf of Mexico and portions of California, Colorado, Arizona, Utah, Idaho, New Mexico, Texas, Arkansas, Illinois, Wisconsin, Michigan, Louisiana, Mississippi, and Florida from 2010-07-31 to 2010-09-01.
+A primary purpose of this deployment was to collect imagery related to the Deepwater Horizon-BP Oil Spill that occurred in late April 2010 in the Gulf of Mexico.
 Data products include L1B georeferenced multispectral imagery of calibrated radiance in 50 bands covering wavelengths of 0.460 to 12.879 micrometers at approximately 50-meter spatial resolution.
 Derived L2 data products are emissivity in 5 bands in thermal infrared range (8.58 to 12.13 micrometers) and land surface temperature.
 The L1B file format is HDF-4, and L2 products are provided in ENVI and KMZ formats.
-In addition, the dataset includes flight paths, spectral band information, instrument configuration, ancillary notes, and summary information for each flight, and browse images derived from each L1B data file.
+In addition, the dataset includes the flight path, spectral band information, instrument configuration, ancillary notes, and summary information for each flight, and browse images derived from each L1B data file.

 The MASTER instrument is a modified Daedalus Wildfire scanning spectrometer that flies on a variety of multi-altitude research aircraft and provides spectral information similar to that provided by the Moderate Resolution Imaging Spectroradiometer (MODIS) and the Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER), which are aboard two NASA Earth Observing System satellites: Terra and Aqua.
-The primary goal of this airborne campaign was to demonstrate important science and applications research that is uniquely enabled by HyspIRI-like data, taking advantage of the full suite of MASTER thermal infrared bands as well as the contiguous spectroscopic measurements of the AVIRIS (also flown in the HyspIRI campaign), or combinations of measurements from both instruments.

-This dataset includes a total of 170 data files: 28 files in Hierarchical Data Format (HDF-4; .hdf) format, 64 ENVI raster files (.dat and .hdr) that are compressed (.zip), 16 files in Keyhole Markup Language Zipped (KMZ; .kmz) format, 16 Portable Network Graphics (PNG; .png) files that are compressed (.zip), 12 text (.txt) files, 3 archives of text files that are zipped (.zip), 3 flight maps as GIF (.gif) images, and 28 browse images in JPEG (.jpg) format.
+This dataset includes a total of 483 data files: 149 files in Hierarchical Data Format (HDF-4; .hdf) format, 64 ENVI raster files (.dat and .hdr) that are compressed (.zip), 51 files in Keyhole Markup Language Zipped (KMZ; .kmz) format, 16 Portable Network Graphics (PNG; .png) files that are compressed (.zip), 36 text (.txt) files, 9 archives of text files that are zipped (.zip), 9 flight maps as GIF (.gif) images, and 149 browse images in JPEG (.jpg) format.